 Vegetables aren’t the first things many people think of when they think of dog food or treats.
 But there are some very good reasons to feed your dog some green (and orange) things.

-Not only are vegetables a great source of hydration because of their high water content, but they can provide your dog with an assortment of vitamins, minerals, antioxidants, fiber, and phytonutrients, which are natural compounds found in plants that have disease-fighting potential.
+Not only are vegetables a great source of hydration because of their high water content; they can provide your dog with an assortment of vitamins, minerals, antioxidants, fiber, and phytonutrients, which are natural compounds found in plants that have disease-fighting potential.
 If you’re feeding a fresh diet, your dog doesn’t strictly “need” extra vegetables, but they can make a healthy treat.
 If you’re feeding dry food, vegetables can be a key addition to meals.
-One 2005 study found that adding vegetables to a dog’s diet reduced the risk of developing cancer.
+One 2005 study found that adding vegetables to a dog’s diet reduced the risk of developing a certain kind of cancer.

 All “extras,” even healthy snacks like vegetables should be fed in moderation to avoid nutritional imbalance and weight gain.
 While, for us, the more vegetables the better, huge helpings of daily greens aren’t for dogs.
 Some vegetables contain compounds that, when consumed, in extremely large quantities, can cause gastric upset.
 Vegetable and fruit extras should make up no more than 10% of your dog’s daily caloric intake.
 There are also some veggies dogs definitely shouldn’t eat.